ngocthachnguyen98/SDO-Assignment-1/README.md

         POSTGRES_DB: servian
 ```

-For this job, a few other environment variables are set up for browser testing to login and run the tests in headless mode:
+For this job, a few other environment variables are set up for *browser testing* to login and run the tests in *headless mode*:

 ```
 environment: